wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/all_in_one.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-.. meta:: :description: Learn how to install Wazuh and Elastic Stack on a single machine
+.. meta:: :description: Learn how to install Wazuh and Elastic Stack on a single host

 .. _all_in_one:

 Step-by-step installation
 =========================

 This document guides through the installation of the Wazuh server and Open Distro for Elasticsearch components in an all-in-one configuration.
-This installation guide is meant for small production environments and will install all the necessary packages through sources.
-All the packages available packages can be checked :ref:`here <packages>`.
+This installation guide is meant for small production environments and testing purposes.
+All the available packages can be checked :ref:`here <packages>`.

 .. note:: Root user privileges are required to run all the commands described below.